raquo/Airstream/README.md

 We try to minimize the impact of debugging on the execution of your observable graph.
 To that end, any errors you throw in the callbacks you provide to `debugSpy*` methods will be reported as unhandled (wrapped in `DebuggerError`), and will not affect the propagation of events.

-##### debugName
+##### displayName

 When debugging, it's very useful to name your observables.
-There are two ways to do this: `stream.setDebugName("MyStream")` patches `stream` in place to set its `debugName`.
+There are two ways to do this: `stream.setDisplayName("MyStream")` patches `stream` in place to set its `displayName`.
 It returns the same `stream`, it does **not** create a new observable.

-This should be the preferred method for adding **permanent** debug names to important observables.
-For example, if you have a global `val AuthSignal: Signal[AuthContext]`, you might want to add `.setDebugName("AuthSignal")` to its definition.
+This should be the preferred method for adding **permanent** names to important observables.
+For example, if you have a global `val AuthSignal: Signal[AuthContext]`, you might want to add `.setDisplayName("AuthSignal")` to its definition.

-`debugName`, if explicitly set, is returned by the observable's `toString` method.
-If not explicitly set, it defaults to `defaultDebugName`, which in turn defaults to java.Object's default `type@hashcode` toString implementation.
-If subclassing Observable, you can't override its toString method directly, but you can override `defaultDebugName`.
+`displayName`, if explicitly set, is returned by the observable's `toString` method.
+If not explicitly set, it defaults to `defaultDisplayName`, which in turn defaults to java.Object's default `type@hashcode` toString implementation.
+If subclassing Observable, you can't override its toString method directly, but you can override `defaultDisplayName`.

-`debugName` is of course useful to give human-readable identifiers to observables – seeing `AuthSignal` when print-debugging is much more useful than `MapSignal@f161`.
+`displayName` is of course useful to give human-readable identifiers to observables – seeing `AuthSignal` when print-debugging is much more useful than `MapSignal@f161`.

-`debugName` is also prepended to logs produced by `debugLog*` methods.
-However, given `stream.setDebugName("MyStream")`, while the `debugName` of `stream` is "MyStream", the `debugName` of `stream.setDebugName("MyStream").debugLog()` is "MyStream|Debug", to differentiate it from `stream`.
+`displayName` is also prepended to logs produced by `debugLog*` methods.
+However, given `stream.setDisplayName("MyStream")`, while the `displayName` of `stream` is "MyStream", the `displayName` of `stream.setDisplayName("MyStream").debugLog()` is "MyStream|Debug", to differentiate it from `stream`.

-You can of course also `setDebugName` on the debugged stream directly: `stream.debugLog().setDebugName("MyDebuggedStream")`, but if you have a _chain_ of debug streams that you want to apply the same name to, you can use the `withDebugName` method: `stream.withDebugName("MyDebugName").debugLogEvents().debugSpyErrors().debugLogStarts()` – in this case all three debug* streams will have their `debugName` set to "MyDebugName", but `stream` will not.
-This is because unlike `setDebugName`, `withDebugName` does not patch the original observable, it creates a new debug observable and patches that instead. `withDebugName` works with debug chains because unlike regular observables, debug observables inherit their parent debug observable's `debugName` by default.
+You can of course also `setDisplayName` on the debugged stream directly: `stream.debugLog().setDisplayName("MyDebuggedStream")`, but if you have a _chain_ of debug streams that you want to apply the same name to, you can use the `withDisplayName` method: `stream.withDisplayName("MyDisplayName").debugLogEvents().debugSpyErrors().debugLogStarts()` – in this case all three debug* streams will have their `displayName` set to "MyDisplayName", but `stream` will not.
+This is because unlike `setDisplayName`, `withDisplayName` does not patch the original observable, it creates a new debug observable and patches that instead. `withDisplayName` works with debug chains because unlike regular observables, debug observables inherit their parent debug observable's `displayName` by default.

-Airstream does not require `debugName` to be unique, although if you want to keep your sanity, it should be descriptive enough to clearly tell you which instance it refers to.
+Airstream does not require `displayName` to be unique, although if you want to keep your sanity, it should be descriptive enough to clearly tell you which instance it refers to.

 ##### debugTopoRank